Skip to content

 What: The proposed change modifies the existing Code provisions for structural and non-structural elements that are not part of the defined seismic force resisting system (SFRS) of a building.

-Why: Ambiguity in the current Code is a source of confusion among Code users, which has led to inconsistent interpretation of the Code.
+Why: Ambiguity in the current Code is source of confusion among Code users, which has led to inconsistent interpretation of the Code.

 NBC20 Div.B 4.1.8.3.